vapp13/StayOn/README.md

 - **Activate Wake Lock**: Click the "Turn Wake Lock On" button to prevent the screen from turning off.
 - **Deactivate Wake Lock**: Click the same button again to release the Wake Lock and allow the screen to go to sleep.
-- **Dark/Light Mode Toggle**: Click the moon icon 🌙 in the top-right corner to switch between themes.
+- **Dark/Light Mode Toggle**: Click the sun icon ☀ in the top-right corner to switch between themes.
 - **Auto-Reactivation**: Check the option to re-activate the Wake Lock automatically when the tab becomes active again.

 ---